Last Updated on October 12, 2023

 - SunSoil – certified USDA Organic and everything is made in-house which reduces emissions

 - Shae – this is the only topical application, and it comes in a plastic-free tin that’s perfect for upcycling

 Taking probiotics and omegas regularly has completely revolutionized my skin.

 Many of you know that I’ve struggled with skin issues for a LONNNGGGG time.
 It’s one of the main reasons I gave up coffee.

 I’ve been eating a whole-foods plant-forward diet that always incorporated fermented foods.
 I thought I didn’t need a probiotic, but since I’ve started taking them, I’ve seen a HUGE difference.

 Honestly, my skin is more clear than it’s been in a long time.
-Here are the probiotics that I rotate between.
+The best vitamin brands for probiotics that I rotate between are:

-Arkadiance – comes in a glass jar, but my favorite aspect about this pill is that it protects Urinary Tract Health with Cranberry and D-Mannose, which have been clinically proven to assist with UTIs.
+- Arkadiance – comes in a glass jar, but my favorite aspect about this pill is that it protects Urinary Tract Health with Cranberry and D-Mannose.
+Both have been clinically proven to assist with UTIs.

 I also started taking collagen for my skin.
 Collagen is the most abundant protein in our body.

 It makes up 90% of connective tissue, bone mass, and 70% of our skin, but our body’s natural collagen production declines as we age.